holidayextras/culture/general-javascript-best-practices.md

 If the module is being released to NPM consider using a `prerelease` script instead.

-For internal modules a separate `build` task can be used then the module release can be uploaded as an GitHub asset to accompany releases.
+For internal modules a separate `build` task can be used then the module packed and uploaded as an GitHub asset to accompany releases.